Giorgina3/JavaScript-Projects/README.md

 # JavaScript-Projects
-This repository is containing some small projects i made using JavaScript
+This repository is containing some small projects i made using JavaScript.